cwhy/nn-jam/README.md

 The idea of this project is written in another repo.

 ### ...
-and more.. it may end up being a GUI project or a DSL for data modeling, who knows?
+and more.. it may end up being a GUI project or a DSL for data modeling, or I will end up using Elixir for nicer concurrency and metaprogramming, who knows?